sendbird/sendbird-platform-sdk-java/docs/DataExportApi.md

 <a name="registerAndScheduleDataExport"></a>
 # **registerAndScheduleDataExport**
-> InlineResponse20063ExportedData registerAndScheduleDataExport(dataType, apiToken, registerAndScheduleDataExportData)
+> RegisterAndScheduleDataExportResponse registerAndScheduleDataExport(dataType, apiToken, registerAndScheduleDataExportData)

 Register and schedule a data export